 Departments & Organizations

-Professor of Cell Biology, of Genetics, and of Obstetrics, Gynecology & Reproductive Sciences, Director of the Yale Stem Cell Center.
-Dr. Lin’s work is focused on the self-renewing mechanism of stem cells, using Drosophila germline stem cells, mouse germline and embryonic stem cells, human embryonic stem cells, and Hydra stem cells as models.
-In addition, Dr. Lin studies germline development and cancers related to the malignant proliferation of stem cells.
+The Eugene Higgins Chair Professor of Cell Biology, Professor of Genetics, of Obstetrics, Gynecology, and Reproductive Sciences, and of Dermatology, Founding Director of Yale Stem Cell Center.
+Dr. Lin’s work is focused on the self-renewing mechanism of stem cells, using Drosophila germline stem cells, mouse germline and embryonic stem cells, human embryonic stem cells, Hydra, and planarian stem cells as models.
+He also studies germline development and stem cell-related cancers.

-Dr. Lin received his BS degree from Fudan University (1982), and his Ph.D. degree from Cornell University (1990).
+Dr. Lin received his B.S. degree from Fudan University (1982), and his Ph.D. degree from Cornell University (1990).
 Following his postdoctoral research at the Carnegie Institution of Washington, he joined the faculty of Duke University Medical School in 1994, where he rose to the rank of Full Professor.
-He founded and co-directed the Duke Stem Cell Research Program (2005-2006).
-Dr. Lin moved to Yale in 2006 to establish the Yale Stem Cell Center.
+He founded and directed the Duke Stem Cell Research Program (2005-2006), and moved to Yale in 2006 to establish and direct the Yale Stem Cell Center, building it from just one lab in 2006 to currently one of the largest stem cell research organizations in the world with 97 research labs.
+In 2014, He became the Founding Dean (Adjunct) of School of Life Science and Technology at ShanghaiTech University in China, and has rapidly established a world-class faculty and undergraduate-graduate teaching programs in the School.

-Dr. Lin received numerous awards and honors, including the American Cancer Society Junior Faculty Research Award (1996), the March of Dimes Basil O'Connor Scholar Research Award (1996), the David and Lucile Packard Fellowship for Science and Engineering (1996), Member of the Connecticut Academy of Science and Engineering (2007-), the G. Harold and Leila Y. Mathers Award (2007, 2011), the American Society of Andrology Lecturer Award (2008), the Laura Hartenbaum Breast Cancer Foundation’s Legacy for Hope Award (2009), the Ellison Medical Foundation Senior Scholar Award (2010), the NIH Director’s Pioneer Award (2010), and an NIH MERIT Award (2012).
-Dr. Lin is an Elected Fellow of the American Association for the Advancement of Science (AAAS, 2010-).
+Dr. Lin received many awards and honors, including the Jane Coffin Childs Fellowship for Medical Research (1990), American Cancer Society Junior Faculty Research Award (1996), the March of Dimes Basil O'Connor Scholar Research Award (1996), the David and Lucile Packard Fellowship for Science and Engineering (1996), Member of the Connecticut Academy of Science and Engineering (2007-), the G. Harold and Leila Y. Mathers Award (2007, 2011, 2015), the American Society of Andrology Lecturer Award (2008), the Laura Hartenbaum Breast Cancer Foundation’s Legacy for Hope Award (2009), the Ellison Medical Foundation Senior Scholar Award (2010), the NIH Director’s Pioneer Award (2010), the NIH MERIT Award (2012), the Ray Wu Award (the highest honor by the Chinese Biological Investigators Society; 2013), and the Society for the Study of Reproduction Research Award (2015).
+He is an Elected Fellow of the American Association for the Advancement of Science (2010- present).

 Education & Training